sudo455/docker-compose-recreator-swarm-mode/README.md

 1. Ensure you have the necessary permissions to run Docker commands.
 2. Place the script in a directory where you have write permissions.
+3. Place the script in a manager node.
-3. Run the script with sudo:
+4. Run the script with sudo:

    ```bash
    sudo python3 main.py